decis-bench/febench/README.md

 ### Data Downloading

 Download the datasets.
-Update \<folder\_path\> with the specific path you are using,
+Replace `<folder_path>` with the specific path you are using,

   ```sh
 wget -r -np -R "index.html*"  -nH --cut-dirs=3  http://43.138.115.238/download/febench/data/  -P <folder_path>
   ```

-> Note the data files are in parquet format.
+> Note that the data files are in parquet format.

-Note that, the above server is located in China, if you are experiencing slow connection, you may try to download from OneDrive (this copy is compressed, please decompress after downloading): https://1drv.ms/f/s!At2bMwG7v7Dngbg21F0ELbZrhC7NBA?e=atHwQy
+The above server is located in China, if you are experiencing slow connection, you may try to download from OneDrive [HERE](https://1drv.ms/f/s!At2bMwG7v7Dngbg21F0ELbZrhC7NBA?e=atHwQy) (this copy is compressed, please decompress after downloading).

 ### Run in Docker